EsupPortail/esup-mod_rocketchat/README.md

 See [MDL-6621 tracker ticket](https://tracker.moodle.org/browse/MDL-66221) for more informations
 ## Specials capabilities
+the following capabilities define if a role is able to perform some setting in the module instance :
 * mod/rocketchat:change_embedded_display_mode : enable a user to choose embbeded Rocket.Chat web client display mode while eidting the module instance
 * mod/rocketchat:candefineroles : enable a user to change defaults roles mapping while editing the module instance
+* mod/rocketchat:canactivateretentionglobaloverride : enable a user to change default platform retention override setting
+* mod/rocketchat:candefineadvancedretentionparamaters : enable a user to define advanced message retention options
 ## Unit tests
 ### settings
 * in Rocket.Chat you must adjust the Rate Limiter to enable unit tests large amount of requests